mustafaahmedd/mern_stack/README.md

 # mern_stack
-a mern stack application which will help you building your first and simple project to lean new things
+a mern stack application which will help you building your first and simple project to learn new things